MadelineZhang/grades-management/README.md

-# grades-management
+# university-random
-Personal grades management for university
+random stuff for university